-Gao et al. [7-10] working with the Truthy [11] project demonstrates the usefulness of Apache software stacks with IndexedHBase [12].
-This in turn led to Truthy's current deployment on a large-scale and large-storage private cluster, MOE.
-Though IndexedHBase and its Java API have met the fundamental requirements for accessing and processing data analysis, there are still unfulfilled areas where further research is viable, especially when integrating the existing analysis pipelines with Apache high-level language platforms such as Pig [13], Hive [14] and Spark SQL [15].
+Gao et al. [7-10] working with the Truthy [11] project illustrates the usefulness of Apache software stacks with IndexedHBase [12].
+This in turn led to Truthy's current deployment on a largescale and large-storage private cluster, MOE.
+Though IndexedHBase and its Java API have met the fundamental requirements for accessing and processing data analysis, there are still unfulfilled areas where further research is viable, especially when integrating the existing analysis pipelines with Apache highJudy Qiu School of Informatics and Computing Indiana University Bloomington xqiu@indiana.edu level language platforms such as Pig [13], Hive [14] and Spark SQL [15].
 Other challenges include ad hoc queries and direct computation on top of storage and databases.

-The scope of our research is outlined here in fine-grained lowlevel perspective such as I/O(s) consumption benchmark, comparison of system-level building blocks [16], and performance optimization corresponding to different types of data processing.
-Our goal is to understand the requisite background knowledge, review the existing research, and performance benchmarks.
-Based on these results we can identify the computation and performance characteristics for queries and applications run on these high-level platforms.
-Using these categories, we will further investigate the differences between social media data and general data analysis to identify the potential customizations for social data analysis using high-level platforms.
+The scope of our research is outlined here in very fine-grained low-level perspective such as I/O(s) consumption benchmark, state-of-the-art system-level building block comparison [16], and possible performance optimization research in regards to different types of data processing.
+Its aim is to understand the requisite background knowledge, perform benchmarks, and review the existing research.
+Based on benchmark results we can identify the execution and performance characteristics for queries and applications run on these high-level platforms.
+Using these categories, we might further investigate the differences between social media data and general data analysis to identify the potential customizations for social data analysis on high-level platforms.

-This paper focuses on understanding the requirements and boundaries of data systems that support various applications integrated with ad hoc queries and data analysis, especially for social media data.
-We benchmark query systems including Pig, Hive, IndexedHBase and Spark SQL.
-In particular, our previous work has investigated the possibility of using User Defined Functions (UDF) to support complicated iterative algorithms with fine-grained data aggregation and communication patterns [17].
-We deploy an end-to-end pipeline for general scientific data and social media data processing.
+This paper focuses on understanding the requirements and boundaries of data systems that support various applications mixed with ad hoc queries and data analysis, especially social media data analysis.
+We benchmark query systems including Pig, Hive and Spark SQL.
+In particular, our previous work has investigated the possibility of using User Defined Functions (UDF) to support complicated iterative algorithms with finegrained data aggregation and communication patterns [17].
+We are working to construct and research the state-of-the-art end-toend data pipeline for general scientific data and social media data.

 The paper is structured as follows.
-Section 2 introduces our use cases and data model, system-level requirements, and infrastructure in supporting social media data.
-Section 3 describes the features of ad hoc queries, and our research using high-level languages with NoSQL databases for query and data analysis.
-Section 4 gives performance benchmarks on applications.
+Section 2 introduces our target data and data model, system-level requirements, and baselines in supporting social media data.
+Section 3 describes the features and characteristics of ad hoc queries, and our research target of using high-level languages with NoSQL databases for query and data analysis.
+Section 4 benchmarks applications discussed in Section 3.
 Lastly, we draw our conclusion and summarize the research directions in Section 5 and Section 6.